PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 The second strategy is to use the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) F-Droid repository with a modern F-Droid client like [NeoStore](https://github.com/NeoApplications/Neo-Store), as mentioned [above](#f-droid).
 The IzzyOnDroid repository pulls new releases from various GitHub repositories to their server, which can then be automatically downloaded and installed by NeoStore.
 The downside of this strategy is that not every application on GitHub is on IzzyOnDroid, and sometimes IzzyOnDroid fails to pull a new release, resulting in you not getting any updates at all.

-It should be noted that since Android has automatic signature checking for existing applications on the system, you only need to manually check the signature of the apk the first time you install an application.
-If you do use IzzyOnDroid to update the applications, you will need to manually confirm the first update of an application to authorize the NeoStore as the installation source.
+It should be noted that since Android has automatic signature checking for existing applications on the system; that is, you only need to manually check the signature of the apk the first time you install an application.
+If you do use IzzyOnDroid to update applications, you will need to manually confirm the first update of an application to authorize the NeoStore as the installation source.
 After that, future updates will be seamless.

 ## Google

-If you are using a device with Google services, either your stock operating system or an operating system that safely sandboxes Google Play Services like GrapheneOS, there are a number of additional changes you can make to improve your privacy.
+If you are using a device with Google services, either with the stock operating system or an operating system that safely sandboxes Google Play Services like GrapheneOS, there are a number of additional changes you can make to improve your privacy.

 ### Enroll in the Advanced Protection Program